 The service promotes equity of access to their facility through a well-documented entry and decline process.
 There is admission information available to residents and families prior to or on entry to the service.
-The registered nurse assesses, plans, reviews and evaluates residents' needs, outcomes, and goals with the resident and/or family/whānau input and is responsible for each stage of service provision.
+The manager, who is a registered nurse, assesses, plans, reviews and evaluates residents' needs, outcomes, and goals with the resident and their family/whānau and is responsible for each stage of service provision.
 The care plans demonstrate service integration.
-There is a plan in place for the registered nurse to review assessments and care plans on the resident's six-month anniversary.
-The organisation uses an electronic based resident management system.
+There is a plan in place for the manager to review assessments and care plans every six-months, or more often if health needs change.
+The organisation uses a c based resident file management system and an electronic medication management system.
 Resident files include medical notes by the general practitioner and allied health professionals.

-The activities assistant and caregivers provide and implement a wide variety of activities which include cultural celebrations.
+The diversional therapist who is an owner, the activities coordinator and health care assistants provide and implement a wide variety of activities which include cultural celebrations.
 The programme includes community visitors and outings, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
 Residents are supported to maintain links within the community.

 Medication policies reflect legislative requirements and guidelines.
-The registered nurse and caregivers are responsible for administration of medications and have completed education and medication competencies.
-The electronic medicine charts reviewed met prescribing requirements and is reviewed at least three-monthly by the general practitioner.
+The manager and health care assistants are responsible for administration of medications and have completed medication education and competencies.
+The medicine charts reviewed met prescribing requirements and is reviewed at least three-monthly by the general practitioner.
 Medications are stored securely.